retaildevcrews/argo-labs/flamingo/readme.md

 During the lab you will:

-1. Set up 2 k3d clusters - management cluster, and 3 workload clusters
+1. Set up 2 k3d clusters - management cluster, and a workload clusters
 2. Set up ArgoCD with Flamingo
 3. Deploy sample applications